NitchayaninT/data-mining/Process/ch10/Clustering.md

 ## K-Means
 - Find K-clusters that are represented by centroids **Process**
-- Select K data points as initial records
+- Select K data points as initial centroids
 - For each cycle
 	- For each data point X
-		1. Calculate the distance
+		1. Calculate the distance from X to each centroid
+		2. Assign X to the closet centroid
+	- Complete 1 cycle, all points are put in clusters -> update centroids
+	- **Calculate SSE, DBI**
+- until stopping criteria (centroids are stable, SSE or DBI is stable)
+- cycles completed
+### Measurements
+- Use Euclidean distance to calculate distances
+- **Centroid = mean of all points** in the cluster